braxton9460/ascii-art/README.md

 # ascii-art
 Some humorous things that converted well to ascii art.

+# Thumbs up Harold (thumbs-up-harold/)
-Harold was generated from here: http://picascii.com/
+Was generated from here: http://picascii.com/